 Heavy rain and strong flow can stir up sediment or wash it off fields (especially arable fields) into the rivers directly or via tributaries, streams and drainage ditches.
 This will make the water cloudy and is classed as pollution.

 Flooding can increase the risk of Weil’s disease.
 See Understanding Weil’s Disease.

-There is no need to stop swimming everywhere after it rains: most swimmers can use their senses and judgement and follow the advice in Is It Clean?.
+There is no need to stop swimming everywhere after it rains: most swimmers can use their senses and judgement and follow the advice in Is It Clean? along with 10 Ways to Stay Well Swimming.
 There might be sufficient water to dilute any pollution to levels that are unlikely to be unsafe.
 Heavy rain after a long dry spell is more of a problem.

 How long is it necessary to wait after heavy rain before swimming in a river?
 There is no simple answer or set time, as it depends on the river, and they vary a lot.
 Generally you can see whether the flow has diminished by the level of the river.
 In some river spots lower downstream the water can take a while to go down, as it flows into the river off fields, down streams, drainage ditches, and tributaries first, and it depends how flat the land is.

 If you feel ill after swimming in open water, especially if it has been raining heavily, consider seeking medical advice and explain that you have been swimming and in what circumstances.

 Please note that there is no truth whatsoever in the idea that drinking Coke has any beneficial effects if you are affected by a swim in polluted water.